-Adolescents who develop opioid use disorders In this information age, adolescents can easily are at high risk of associated complications obtain a large body of information about including transition to injection drug use and marijuana from the Internet that may influence fatal overdose.
-For these teens, access to their behavior.
-The inverse relationship between medication-assisted treatment and psychosocial perceived risk of harm and use of a substance support should be provided as these treatments has been very well established.
-(Johnston, have proven to be effective.
-(Woody et al., O'Malley, Bachman, et al., 2014) The problem is 2008) See the section on referral to treatment that many teens have information that is only (p.
-30) for information on how to determine the partially correct, slanted, or misinterpreted.
-The appropriate level of care.
-Medication-assisted good news is that research has demonstrated treatments are available for adolescents.
-To that adolescents support the idea of physicianlearn more, go to the website of the Providers' initiated advice regarding substance use, (Yoast, Clinical Support System for Medication-Assisted Fleming, & Balch, 2007) which suggests that Treatment (pcssmat.org/) and Appendices D and E for resources.

-brief physician advice may be particularly salient.
+In this information age, adolescents can easily obtain a large body of information about marijuana from the Internet that may influence their behavior.
+The inverse relationship between perceived risk of harm and use of a substance has been very well established.
+(Johnston, O'Malley, Bachman, et al., 2014) The problem is that many teens have information that is only partially correct, slanted, or misinterpreted.
+The good news is that research has demonstrated that adolescents support the idea of physician-initiated advice regarding substance use, (Yoast, Fleming, & Balch, 2007) which suggests that brief physician advice may be particularly salient.
 The table below lists adverse effects of marijuana use for which there is a high level of confidence in the evidence for association.
 (Volkow, Baler, Compton, & Weiss, 2014)